 WHERE IS HOT IN OCTOBER?

 If you're looking for wonderfully warm weather and less crowded resorts, why not browse the best beach and city breaks for October holidays?
-It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes with Boa Vista and Marrakech - where tropical temperatures are guaranteed!
+It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes such as Boa Vista and Marrakech - where tropical temperatures are guaranteed!

 Thermometer says: You will enjoy temperatures of about 21°C accompanied by bright, golden sunshine and turquoise seas.

-Marmaris is the perfect place for a beach break in October, as the weather is still warm yet the town won’t be as busy as in peak summer months, making your stay both cheaper and more relaxing.
+Marmaris is the perfect place for a beach holiday in October, as the weather is still warm yet the town won’t be as busy as in peak summer months, making your stay both cheaper and more relaxing.
 One of the best ways to enjoy the beach scene in Marmaris is to head out on a boat trip to Dalyan, and stop at Turtle Beach.
 With long stretches of golden sand (which has been left almost completely unspoilt), Turtle Beach is a perfect spot to stretch your legs and soak up the winter sun rays.
 It's also worth visiting Cleopatra Island, where soft, warm sands are lapped by crystal-clear waters - plus there are a handful of ancient ruins to explore.
 In the evening, head for Bar Street and the popular harbour, where you’ll find lively entertainment in the buzzing clubs and bars.

 The Algarve is a region of hidden delights, with golden beaches framed by beautiful limestone rocks, traditional fishing towns with candy-coloured houses and simple restaurants that will pull you back time and time again.
 Praia de Marinha is a perfect spot to enjoy the Algarve’s idyllic weather and crystal clear waters.
-The limestone cliffs frame the beach, creating small caves and tunnels both on the white sand and in the still water, offering a spectacular effect unique to Portugal.
+The limestone cliffs frame the beach, creating small caves and tunnels both on the white sand and in the still water, offering a spectacular effect unique to Portugal holidays.
 The Algarve has an abundance of individually beautiful beaches to choose from and no matter where you're staying there is sure to be a relaxing beach nearby.
 The stunning blue water isn’t just for splashing in, head off for deep-sea fishing trips, learn how to surf and perfect your water-skiing skills, or why not hop on an exhilarating banana boat ride?
 Alternatively, venture out on a wild-life watching trip and spot sea turtles, porpoises and a variety of sea birds in their natural habitats.

 Thermometer says: The average temperature of Gozo in October is 21°C, which is handy if you plan on trying some of the several varieties of watersports on offer around the island.